 To enhance security and simplify credential management, PlainID supports referencing secrets for authentication when configuring PIP Data Sources.
 Instead of embedding sensitive values directly in configuration files, you can store them in a supported Secret Store and reference them securely.
 This approach supports automated secret rotation and reduces the risk of credential exposure.

-The following sections explain how to use secret annotations in OAuth configurations and outline how secret management enables seamless updates without service interruption.
+The following sections describe each usage pattern and explain how secret management enables seamless updates without service interruption.

 Using Secret Annotations in OAuth Configuration